dmaher42/Basketball/README.md

 1. Copy `.env.example` to `.env`.
 2. Provide your BasketballConnect details:
    - `VITE_ORG_KEY` – organisation key
+   - `VITE_COMPETITION_ID` – competition identifier (numeric ID or unique key)
    - `VITE_YEAR_REF_ID` – year reference ID (numeric)
    - `VITE_USE_PROXY` – optional.
 Set to `true` to route calls through the built-in proxy (default `false`).

-If you do not have these values during development, you can still interact with the app by entering them in the “Connection settings” panel rendered on the page.
+If you do not have these values during development, you can still interact with the app by entering them on the **Connection** tab in the app.
 The values are stored locally in the browser and reused on subsequent visits.

 ### Troubleshooting (CORS)
 If you encounter CORS errors in the browser or your network blocks the BasketballConnect APIs, set